-- ▶ Locate Sōtō Zen Buddhism within the larger history of Buddhism as a whole - ▶ Be able to articulate Sōtō Zen teachings, texts and practices, and texts in relationship to other Ch'an and Zen traditions both historically and in the contemporary world. - ▶ Be able to articulate the relevance of Sōtō Zen teachings and practices for and in contemporary settings. - ▶ Develop and apply critical reasoning and academic writing skills within a practice-based community The certificate is overseen by Dr. Paula Arai.
+- Locate Soto Zen Buddhism within the larger history of Buddhism as a whole - Be able to articulate Sōtō Zen teachings, texts and practices, and texts in relationship to other Ch'an and Zen traditions both historically and in the contemporary world. - Be able to articulate the relevance of Sōtō Zen teachings and practices for and in contemporary settings. - Develop and apply critical reasoning and academic writing skills within a practice-based community

+Program faculty advisor: Dr. Paula Arai.